BIGJRA/BIGJRA.github.io/rejuv.md

 - Wanna see the sights\~ (Ren +1)
 - No reason...
 (Ren -2)

-When you’re ready talk to Aelita for a battle.
+When you're ready talk to Aelita for a battle.

 Student Aelita (Forest Field)